-Configuring LDAP
+Configuring LDAP in WSO2

-- LDAP is configured after SMRT Link v10.1 is installed, using the WSO2 API Manager software, as shown below. - SMRT Link must first synchronize with your organization's LDAP objects before any directory accounts can be enabled and given a role to facilitate SMRT Link access. - 1.
+- LDAP is configured after SMRT Link v11.1 is installed, using the WSO2 API Manager software, as shown below.
+If you have migrated to the new API gateway, see instructions below for configuring the Keycloak server - SMRT Link must first synchronize with your organization's LDAP objects before any directory accounts can be enabled and given a role to facilitate SMRT Link access. - 1.
 Enter the following in your browser: https://<hostname>:9443/carbon/ where <hostname> is the host where SMRT Link is installed. - 2.
 Login using admin/admin. - 3.
 Click User Stores > Add.